akiko-luka/akiko-luka/README.md

 Originally from Japan and now living in Berlin, I’m all about ramen, sushi, anime, and photography – which are common among many Japanese individuals.

 Back in 2012, I earned my Bachelor's degree in Computer Science, but life had other plans, and I didn't end up in the tech world right away.
-Now, with a fresh start in Germany, I'm ready to dive back into the industry.
-My goal is to find an amazing team where I can grow, learn, and create some digital magic.

-I’m excited to return to the tech industry and immerse myself in web development.
-I aim to join a dynamic team where I can leverage my unique blend of customer service expertise and coding skills to create web solutions that not only meet but exceed expectations.
-I'm eager to learn, grow, and contribute to building amazing digital experiences together.
+Now, with a fresh start in Germany, I'm excited to return to the industry and immerse myself in web development.
+I'm on the lookout for a dynamic team where I can apply my unique blend of customer service expertise and coding skills to craft web solutions that go above and beyond expectations.
+My aim is to thrive in an inspiring environment where I can grow, learn, and contribute to creating digital magic.

 **:fast_forward: [Link to my Portfolio](https://akiko-luka.netlify.app/)**